Tehpson/ShowAssigment/README.md

 In the project directory, you can run:

 ### `npm install`
-Installs all dependencies to be able to run app.
+Installs all dependencies to be able to run app. \
+If any error occur  after installation please restart your IDE.

 ### `npm start`